daominhthuan42/kaggle-portfolio/35-data-warehouse-SQL/README.md

 │   ├── data_models.drawio              # Draw.io file for data models (star schema)
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── 02-database/                        # Database used for the project.
+├── 02-database/                        # Database backup for the project.
 │
 ├── SQLDataWareHouse/                   # SQL project for ETL and transformations │   ├── SQLDataWareHouse/               # Scripts for extracting and loading raw data